-Project Overview: EV-0155
+Project Overview: EV155

 This project will retrofit the City of Bellingham’s Park Place Sand Filter Facility to significantly increase the facility’s ability to remove phosphorus from stormwater runoff.
 The reconstructed Park Place facility will treat roughly 105 acres of mixed development and forested area within the Lake Whatcom Watershed.
-The project will improve the phosphorus treatment by utilizing a cutting-edge technology, Phosphorus Optimized Stormwater Treatment (POST) Media, currently under development by the City of Bellingham.
+The project will improve the phosphorus treatment by utilizing cutting-edge technology, Phosphorus Optimized Stormwater Treatment (POST) Media, currently under development by the City of Bellingham.
 The POST media was approved by the Department of Ecology for pilot project use statewide in 2018.

 This system will achieve large gains in the City’s phosphorus reduction efforts, as required by the Department of Ecology as part of the Lake Whatcom Total Maximum Daily Load (TMDL) Implementation Plan developed by the City and approved by Ecology.
 This retrofit will increase water quality treatment for runoff into Lake Whatcom.
 When completed in conjunction with other Water Quality Treatment projects in the watershed, the last remaining untreated runoff from areas inside City limits will receive treatment prior to discharge into Lake Whatcom.